A 27-year-old nerd who loves writing, history and just learning as much as possible about the world around him.

 The Shadow of Earth

 The Chronicon lore book prefaces itself by saying that everything written within it is fact.
 Essentially its a book of records detailing a history of Calus' time post-exile and up to our current time after we slay Galrhan.
-For the first time, we see Calus' POV and we learn, presumably, how he saw things from Ghaul's defeat and his utter obsession with us.
+For the first time, we see Calus' POV and we learned, presumably, how he saw things from Ghaul's defeat and his utter obsession with us.
 His invitation and tests were to prove to himself that what we did was not a fluke.
-And by not only taking out his Automaton, but going further and defeating Argos and Val Ca'uor did he truly decide that we were to be his.
+And by not only taking out his Automaton but going further and defeating Argos and Val Ca'uor did he truly decide that we were to be his.

 And we accepted his invitation.
 By doing this, the lore takes a unique route, showing us a world where we guardians become the Shadow of Earth; Calus' right hand, and, well a servant of one whose a part of the True Darkness.
 We then set out to draft a new generation of Shadows for Calus.
 Mithrax, the Light Kell joins and we eliminate any Fallen who held onto their houses.
 Mara Sov, rejects the offer and is killed on her throne.
 Petra, on the other hand, joins and slays the remaining Awoken loyalist.
 The three of us head to an ice planet, one with the mysterious dark creatures and Mithrax is killed in the struggle.
 The Vanguard catch wind of this and call out Calus' activity, saying to stop the campaign or they will retaliate.
 We, the Shadow of Earth, makes the following statement during the negotiations: